dkelly255/PP4-Fantasy-Football-Centre/README.md

 5. Help with troubleshooting [Django Date Filter rendering problems](https://forum.djangoproject.com/t/html-template-date-renders-not-reflecting-specified-format/12818)

 Similarly, I would like to acknowledge the [Django Girls Tutorial Gitter Forum](https://gitter.im/DjangoGirls/tutorial?at=6213bd46c435002500b8ea12) for providing help with issues I was having in following certain sections of the Tutorial as part of the initial research and learning preparation for this project.
-Specifically user [Raphael Das Gupta](https://github.com/das-g) for helping me understand that GitBook and jango use a similar syntax for templates, which was causing template tags to be displayed erroneously.
+Specifically user [Raphael Das Gupta](https://github.com/das-g) for helping me understand that GitBook and Django use a similar syntax for templates, which was causing template tags to be displayed erroneously.

 Raphael had already proposed a fix for this issue and was able to help resolve a few instances of where it was occuring.
 You can see the solution [here](https://github.com/DjangoGirls/tutorial-extensions/pull/141) and the problem-solving discussions we were having on this issue [here](https://gitter.im/DjangoGirls/tutorial?at=6213bd46c435002500b8ea12) and [here](https://gitter.im/DjangoGirls/tutorial?at=6213ef76ddcba117a2eaccf2)